-The Louise Rosenfeld Undergraduate Research Internship Program is designed to provide research experience to undergraduate students in the College of Human Sciences while they contemplate the possibility of study towards an advanced degree.
-The program offers interns opportunities such as:
+The Louise Rosenfeld Undergraduate Research Internship is designed to provide high quality research experience to undergraduate students in the College of Human Sciences while they contemplate the possibility of study towards an advanced degree.
+The program offers interns opportunities to:

-- Learning about current research in their academic field by receiving hands-on experience in conducting research.
+- Learn about current research in their academic field by receiving hands-on experience in conducting research.

-The successful Louise Rosenfeld Undergraduate Research Internship Program applicant will:
+The successful Louise Rosenfeld Undergraduate Research Internship applicant will:

-- Be enrolled in an eligible academic department/major (listed below) within the College of Human Sciences.
+- Be enrolled in an academic department/major within the College of Human Sciences.

 - Be classified as a junior or a senior.

 - Have a cumulative GPA of 3.0 or higher.

 - Desire the challenge of conducting innovative and exciting research.

 - Be considering graduate school and obtaining an advanced degree.